 Consider joint webinars or workshops, which would offer a platform for both partners to share knowledge, insights, and industry trends with a broader audience.
 Implement cross-promotional discounts, special packages, or exclusive offers to incentivize customer engagement with both partners.

 Explore co-sponsorship opportunities for shared financial or in-kind support, ensuring increased visibility for both organizations.
-During the event, host thought leadership panels or sessions featuring representatives from both partners to enhance credibility and industry positioning.
+During the event, the host thought leadership panels or sessions featuring representatives from both partners to enhance credibility and industry positioning.

 Finally, collaborative networking events should be organized to bring together the networks of both partners.